 Owl Program (Grades 3-4)

-Owl program campers are starting to gain a little more independence and learning to make decisions for themselves.
+Owl program campers continue to gain more independence while navigating ever changing social dynamics.
 They are encouraged to try new things, and new activities are introduced at each grade-level.
 Campers experience creative play, compromise, friendship, and sharing within a group of their peers.

-Like all age groups, Quail program campers will enjoy
+Like all age groups, Owl program campers will enjoy